 Accommodations range from very deluxe Western-style international hotels to country family inns and pensions.
 Of the non-Western variety, most fall into one of two categories: business hotels that cater primarily to Japanese businesspeople and traditional Japanese-style hotels, called minshuku

 .
 Read More ...

-The traditional hotels are truly fascinating: Minshuku are family-owned bed-and-breakfast-type properties, ranging in price from inexpensive to moderately priced (they'll appeal to those wanting to become more familiar with local culture); ryokan are larger hotels that are usually more expensive, as the price often includes an elaborate evening meal.
-Little English is spoken in either, and private bathrooms are often not available; however this is changing as more ryokans add rooms with private baths.
+The traditional hotels are truly fascinating: Minshuku are family-owned bed-and-breakfast-type properties, ranging in price from inexpensive to moderately priced (they'll appeal to those wanting to become more familiar with local culture); ryokan are larger hotels that are usually more expensive, as the price often includes an elaborate evening meal, and almost as often, a hot spring bath.
+Little English is spoken in either, and private bathrooms are often not available; however this is changing as the national government continues to make a push for tourism.

 In these inns, remove your shoes and change into slippers upon entering.
 Guests sleep on futons (thin mattresses spread on the floor).
 These are not as uncomfortable as they sound.
 Guests take Japanese-style baths—you must scrub and rinse yourself thoroughly in the shower before entering the communal tub (getting soap in the tub is a major faux pas).
 Be aware that many traditional Japanese inns lock their doors at 10 or 11 pm.
 Contact the Japanese National Tourist Organization or the Japan Ryokan Association (http://www.ryokan.or.jp) for a directory of hotels.